Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

     - Show layers of image (including commands)
   - `docker system prune`
     - Remove all unused objects (images, containers...)
+- **Note**
 - Explain text-based format (infrastructure as code)
 - One can pre-build own images to reuse them later.
 - Has a layer based build process (which is nice).
 We do not have to rebuild from scratch, if build fails.
-- Images can be shared via DockerHub
+- Images can be shared via DockerHub or other registries
 - Building an image can be pain in the neck as it depends on a fast internet connection.
 - Installation issue/security risks: Docker user group is basically root
   - Rootless installation of Docker
+  - Namespces
+  - Docker considers itself quite safe
 - We focus on tools to create, run and interact with containers

 Source: [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/)